pomerium/documentation/content/docs/enterprise/branding/error_details.md

 Policies without an explanation or remediation field will show the policy ID.

-If and explanation or remediation are added to the policy they will show up in the error details.
+If the explanation or remediation fields are added to the policy they will show up in the error details.

 ![Policy Settings](img/policy_with_explanation_and_remediation.png)